hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - Lock Screen previews for accessory widgets where relevant
 - Snapshot-style previews for catching WidgetKit quirks early (including “budget guardrail” paths)
 - Quick switching between preview modes without leaving the editor

+### Sharing and importing designs (JSON)

+WidgetWeaver can export a single design or your entire library as a JSON package (optionally embedding image files).
+You can import these packages back into the app to clone designs onto another device or share them with someone else.

+Where to find it:

+- **Editor → Sharing**: “Share This Design”, “Share All Designs”, and “Import designs…”
+- **Editor → … menu**: “Import Designs…”

+#### Import Review (preview + selective import)

+When you pick a JSON file to import, WidgetWeaver shows a review sheet before it writes anything to the library:

+- Shows the file name.
+- Lists each contained design: name, template, last updated date, and whether it references an embedded image.
+- Lets you tick which designs to import, with “Select all” and “Select none”.
+- Imports only the selected designs and skips the rest.
+- Shows a summary after import (for example: “Imported X designs.
+Skipped Y (not selected).”).

+#### Free tier behaviour

+The free tier is capped at `WidgetWeaverEntitlements.maxFreeDesigns` saved designs.

+- **Pro unlocked**: default selection is “select all”.
+- **Free tier**: default selection picks up to the available slots (newest designs first).
+- If your selection exceeds the available slots, the sheet shows a warning and **Import** is disabled.
+An “Unlock Pro” shortcut is provided.

+Notes:

+- Imported designs are duplicated with new IDs to avoid overwriting existing designs.
+- When selectively importing, only images referenced by the selected designs are included in the subset package (keeps imports lean).

 ---